-Flashback just ten years ago and would you expect it to be normal for consumers to shop online?
-In today’s world of e-commerce, you can buy almost anything online and e-commerce entrepreneurs are starting online stores across the globe.
+Flashback just 10 years ago and would you expect it to be normal for consumers to shop online?
+In today’s world of e-commerce, you can buy almost anything online, and e-commerce entrepreneurs are starting online stores across the globe.

 The key to e-commerce lies in the ease of the transaction and trust developed across platforms like Amazon.
-The review nature and shipping efficiency of Amazon make it the go to a website to purchase products online.
+The review nature and shipping efficiency of Amazon make it the go-to website to purchase products online.

 With that said, the rise of platforms like Shopify and BigCommerce has enabled a new type of e-commerce entrepreneur.
 These founders start their own websites and sell their own products.
 They create an online store through one of these easy to use platforms and can get started selling in under a day.